carnall-farrar/knowledge-hub/How-To/getting-setup.md

 At CF, our IDE (Integrated Development Environment) of choice is [VSCODE](https://code.visualstudio.com/).
 You can find the download link [here](https://code.visualstudio.com/download#)

-A few extensions we're obsessed with are:
+Some extensions we're obsessed with are:
 - Data Wrangler
 - Jupyter
 - Rainbow CSV